snobear/nmapvis/README.md

 - Store uploaded files in S3 or persistent storage.
 Compress and add lifecycle/retention rules.
 - Scan all uploaded files prior to opening and parsing, e.g. with clamav.
 - More attention to detail to DB schema, e.g. store IPs in binary format instead of chars for easier sorting.
-- Use a battle-tested production web server like nginx+uwsgi instead of using flask to serve everything.cd ..
+- Use a battle-tested production web server like nginx+uwsgi instead of using flask to serve everything.

 ## Language Selection